backstrokeapp/server/README.md

 - **I don't see any pull requests on the upstream....**: Pull requests are always proposed on forks.
 Take a look there instead.

+- **I didn't sign up for this and now I'm getting pull requests.
+What's going on?**: This is because the upstream added backstroke to their repository.
+  Some project maintainers use backstroke as an easy way to keep contributor's local forks up-to-date with later changes, but if you'd rather tackle that unassisted, here's how to [disable backstroke on a fork](https://github.com/1egoman/backstroke/blob/master/assets/disable-on-a-fork.md).

 - **Why isn't Backstroke working?**: Take a look at the webhook response logs.
 Most likely, you'll see an error.
 Otherwise, open an issue.

 - **Is Backstroke really all that useful?**: If you never merge upstream, then no, not really.
 Otherwise, if you hate